 How big are your cabins and tipis?

 We have two cedar cabins, which are divided into two rooms.
 Each room houses 1 staff member and up to 5 campers.
 Typically, the oldest campers are assigned to the cedar cabins.
 We also have "Miner's Tents", which are walled tents on wood platforms.
-They sleep 1 counselor and up to 7 campers in bunkbeds.
+They sleep 1 counselor and up to 7 campers in bunk beds.
 We also have a few tipis, typically for our youngest campers.
-The tipis are quite large, 18' to 20' in diameter, and sleep up to 6 campers and 1 staff member.
-The tipis have a tarped floor and campers sleep on 5 inch thick mattresses.
+The tipis are quite large, 18' to 21' in diameter, and sleep up to 6 campers and 1 staff member.
+The tipis are pitched on a wooden platform to raise them off the ground and campers sleep on 5 inch thick mattresses.

 I see that kids stay in both cabins and tipis.
 How do you figure out who stays where?